NiklasGollenstede/native-ext/README.md

 ### Building

-Building NativeExt requires node.js v8+ and npm.
+Building NativeExt requires node.js in the exact version listed in the `package.json`/`"scripts"`.`"build"` command (currently 8.3), npm and [node-gyp](https://github.com/nodejs/node-gyp#installation) including its dependencies.
 After cloning or downloading the sources, install the dependencies with:

 `npm install`

-Now you can either install directly from the sources (this creates symlinks, so keep the sources and node.js v8+):
+Now you can either install directly from the sources (this creates symlinks, so keep the sources and node.js of the correct version):

 `node install`